ARZ3N/ARZ3N.github.io/README.md

 ## Aniruddha Bhattacharjee
 Welcome to my Github page!
 I recently graduated with a Master's degree in Electrical Engineering from Arizona State University, in May 2024.
-I completed my Bachelor's degree in Electrical Engineering from Nirma University, Ahmedabad in May 2021.
 I am interested in Computer Engineering, Controls and Digital Signal Processing.
-I like to work with embedded systems and build FPGA+Processor based computing platforms and develop systems level code for Robotic platforms or applications involving Control and DSP.
+I like to work at the intersection of hardware and software systems, and develop computing systems for DSP, Control, sensing and robotic systems.
 ### [<< GitHub >>](https://github.com/ARZ3N)

 ## Research Activity